 These images can serve as stepping stones for us to describe how vortices evolve in superfluid droplets, and to help us understand the nature of quantum turbulence.
 Because of their small size, vortices inside quantum droplets could be used in the fabrication of nanowires and other nanostructures.
 In addition, the DCDI technique we developed can be used for imaging other objects, such as viruses and bacteria encapsulated in a droplet.
 Quantum vortices also play a role in superconductivity at very low temperatures, as described by three scientists who won the 2016 Nobel Prize in Physics, discussed in the video below.

-This research is led by scientists from the University of Southern California, the University of California at Berkeley, and Stanford’s SLAC National Accelerator Laboratory, with collaborators at the Max Planck Institute, the Center for Free Electron Laser at DESY and PNSensor GmbH.
+This research is led by scientists from the University of Southern California, Lawrence Berkeley National Laboratory, and Stanford’s SLAC National Accelerator Laboratory, with collaborators at the Max Planck Institute, the Center for Free Electron Laser at DESY and PNSensor GmbH.

 Fig. 1 (Click to enlarge) Fig. 1 Visible light has too long a wavelength to image quantum vortices, while x-rays have much shorter wavelengths.
 This diagram only begins to tell the tale, however: x-rays have wavelengths between one-hundredth of a nanometer and 10 nanometers, so the x-rays shown here are more or less to scale when compared with the diameter of the quantum vortex depicted alongside them.
 The wavelengths of visible light are so much larger, however—on the order of 500 nanometers—that if the entire diagram were drawn to scale, around 2,500 quantum vortices would fit within a single wavelength of visible light!